mymakerofficial/time-companion/src/shared/database/README.md

 **Note:** You should not use a [table schema](#table-schema) to access tables inside a migration as the schema represents the database state **after** the migrations have been executed.
-Instead, use table names and column names as a string.
+Instead, use table names as strings and creating [column definitions](#column-building) inline.

 **Note:** There is no manual way to run migrations, they are run automatically when the database is opened.